gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 {{% figure src="d-flipflop-with-and-inverter.png" width="800px" caption="A D flip-flop made from a D NAND-based latch and additional edge-trigger circuit made with an AND gate and inverter." %}}

 We now instead call the `\(E\)` line the `\(CLK\)`, to signify it is edge-triggered rather than level-triggered.

-D-type flip-flops are used for counters, shift-registers and input synchronization.

 #### Master-Slave D Flip-Flop